 - Isolation is for those who have tested positive for COVID-19.
 These individuals remain at home for at least 10 days and until they are no longer symptomatic.

 - Quarantine, which spans 10 days, is for individuals who have come into close contact with a known positive case.
-An individual is not considered a close contact if they've been fully vaccinated.
+An individual does not need to quarantine if they've been fully vaccinated.